banasibb/PyCity-Schools-Challenge/README.md

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
 - How is the district summary affected?<br />
     ![Chart 1](https://github.com/banasibb/PyCity-Schools-Challenge/blob/f35a753ba8d4ea3dc225879ecef78d9b718560af/Challenge_Screenshots/new_district_summary.png)

 - How is the school summary affected?<br />
-    After removing the 461 9th graders from Thomas High School, the total number of students included in the analysis dropped to 38,709
 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following:
     - Reading Scores by Grade<br />